www.callaghan.info

 · Edward MacLysaght, "Irish Family Their names, Arms and Origins", Irish Academic Press, 1957, 1982, 1991, ISBN 0-7165-2364-7

-· Longueville House – In case you are planning a visit to the Blackwater Valley, where the O'Callaghan clan lands were, this small hotel has is situated on property confiscated by Cromwell in 1650 but which returned to the O'Callaghans in 1938, when the Longfield family sold the property to Senator William O'Callaghan, and continues to be run by his descendants.
+· Longueville House – In case you are planning a visit to the Blackwater Valley, where the O'Callaghan clan lands were, this small hotel has is situated on property confiscated by Cromwell in 1650 but which returned to the O'Callaghans in 1938, when the Longfield family sold the property to Senator William (Bill) O'Callaghan, and continues to be run by his descendants.